Syria Davis Cup team

 The Syria Davis Cup team represents Syria in Davis Cup tennis competition and are governed by the Syrian Arab Tennis Federation.
-Syria currently competes in the Asia/Oceania Zone of Group IV.
+Syria currently competes in the Asia/Oceania Zone of Group III.

 History

 Syria made their Davis Cup debut in 1986.
-Their best performance is reaching the Asia/Oceania Zone Group II second round in 1988.
+Their best performance has been reaching the Asia/Oceania Zone Group II second round in 1988.

-Syria currently compete in the Asia/Oceania Zone of Group III.
-They won Group III in 2000, 2010 and 2013.
+Syria currently compete in the Asia/Oceania Zone of Group IV.
+They won Group III in 2000, 2010, and 2013.

+Kareem Al Allaf represented the Syria Davis Cup team at the Davis Cup, where he played #1 singles and had a W/L record of 18–9 (12–5 in singles play) in 2015–21.